Comfy Ubuntu

 A nice browser is necessary, no?

 I use Firefox.
 Google Chromium is also OK, or Brave.
 Chrome seems to be getting creepy these days.
-If I nonetheless want Chrome for profile sync or some other features not in plain chromium, askubuntu says:
+If you nonetheless want Chrome for profile sync or some other features not in plain Chromium, askubuntu says:

 sudo bash